Alison dos Santos

-Alison Brendom Alves dos Santos (born 3 June 2000) is a Brazilian athlete specialising in the 400 metres hurdles.
-He is a bronze medalist from the 2020 and 2024 Summer Olympics, the 2022 World Champion and the third fastest athlete in the history of the event, in addition to being a gold medalist in the 2019 Pan American Games.
-Dos Santos is currently the South American and Pan American record holder in the competition.
+Alison Brendom Alves dos Santos (born 3 June 2000) is a Brazilian hurdler and sprinter specialising in the 400 metres hurdles.
+Competing in the 400 metres hurdles, he is the 2022 World Champion and won the bronze medal at the 2020 and 2024 Summer Olympics.
+On 27 August 2026, dos Santos broke the world record in the event with a time of 45.80 seconds.

-He was the 2022 Diamond League 400 m hurdles champion.
+In addition to his world record, dos Santos holds the South American under-20 record in the 400 metres hurdles and the world best in the rarely run 200 metres hurdles.
+A gold medalist at the Pan American Games and South American Championships in 2019, he was also the 2022 and 2024 Diamond League champion.

 Early life

-Dos Santos was born on 3 June 2000 in São Joaquim da Barra, Brazil to father Gerson and mother Sueli.
-Dos Santos is the last of four children and has three older sisters: Drieli, Andrieli, and Anieli.
-His parents separated later.
+Dos Santos was born on 3 June 2000 in São Joaquim da Barra, São Paulo, Brazil, to father Gerson and mother Sueli.
+Dos Santos has three sisters named Drieli, Andrieli, and Anieli.
+His parents later separated.

-As a 10-month-old, a domestic accident left him with third-degree oil burns on his head and characteristic scars.
-While he was at his grandmother Geni's house one day, she warmed up a pan of hot oil to fry fish.
-He accidentally struck the handle of the pan and it flipped over, spilling hot oil all over him.
-His grandmother tried to stop him but was also hurt in the process.
-The oil got on her hands and she suffered burns as well.
-They both went to the hospital where he was hospitalised for four months at the Barretos Cancer Hospital.
-He still has visible scars on his forehead, scalp, face, chest, and left arm from the incident.
+At 10 months old, while spending time at his grandparents' home, dos Santos suffered third-degree burns after accidentally tipping over a pan of hot oil, which his grandmother prepared to fry fish; she also suffered severe burns when trying to intervene.
+Dos Santos was rushed to hospital by his grandfather, where he would stay for the next four months.
+The incident left him with visible scars on his forehead, scalp, face, chest, and left arm.
 He wears a cap or hat on his head during training to protect the area from the sun.

 Dos Santos was shy growing up, partly due to his scars, and stayed in his room alone until he started to become involved in sports.
-As a child, he took a chance on judo.
-He practised from age 6 to 14.
-It was during this period that he earned the nickname Piu, but soon left the mat for athletics.
-Although he loved judo, the high cost associated with each training session caused him to abandon it in favour of athletics.
+As a child, he practised judo from age six to fourteen.
+Although he loved judo, the high cost associated with each training session caused him to abandon it.
+A childhood friend soon convinced him to switch to athletics.

-His family struggled to justify the amount of money they spent on judo which offered little potential for return.
-They were not wealthy, however, they saw an opportunity in athletics to make money, go to nationals, and win medals.
 Dos Santos began athletics in 2013 at Pedro Badran State Technical School (ETEC) and was coached by Ana Fidélis.
 Within months, he no longer did athletics out of a financial need but because he truly enjoyed it and even made friends throughout the city, states, and country.
 At the age of 16, he was already competing among adults.
+Dos Santos earned the nickname "Piu" early in his career.
+Explaining the nickname's origin, he recounted joining a local athletics project one week after the departure of a different athlete.
+This athlete resembled a homeless man named Piu known to people in São Joaquim da Barra, so teammates jokingly decided to call dos Santos by the same name.

 Career

+2017

+Dos Santos competed at the 2017 IAAF World U18 Championships in the 400 metres hurdles, finishing fifth in the final.

 2018

-Dos Santos won a bronze medal at the 2018 World U20 Championships.
+Dos Santos won a bronze medal at the 2018 World U20 Championships in the 400 m hurdles with a time of 49.78 seconds, a personal best at the time.